Overcoming Load Growth Challenges: Insights from T&D World Live Conference

 Georgia's Data Center Boom: Planning for Massive Load Increases

 Georgia has emerged as a key location for data centers, presenting unique challenges for utilities.
-Director of DER Strategy at Cobb EMC, Manish Murudkar highlighted how data centers require different types of planning due to their enormous energy demands, which can range from 100 to 1,500 MW.
+Director of DER Strategy at Cobb EMC, Manish Murudkar highlighted how data centers require different types of planning due to their enormous power demands, which can range from 100 to 1,500 MW.

 "Data center load is really a different kind of planning—a different animal," Murudkar explained.
 "Georgia is becoming a hotbed for data centers, and when you look at the scale of this load, it can be far higher than the entire service area capacity."